We asked an expert : What should be included in an emergency medical kit for guinea pigs?

 Guinea Pig Emergency Kit Item #3: Styptic powder

-Styptic powder is a fast-acting blood stopper that can be used on small animals and is a handy tool to use especially when trimming guinea pig nails.
+Styptic powder is a fast-acting blood stopper that can be used on small animals and is a handy tool to use especially when trimming guinea pig nails, alongside a pair of suitable nail clippers for guinea pigs.

 Tara explains “Trimming guinea pig nails can be a tricky process if your piggie is uncomfortable.
 When clipping nails, ensure that you are trimming below the quick of the nail.